 As a business employing foreign national workers, you must make sure that your company is compliant with all federal and state labor regulations.
 It is likely that you will be subject to a site visit, or audit, by the Department of Labor.
 It is important that you be prepared for any potential audits or site visits.

 The Department of Labor’s Wage and Hour Division performs site visits to ensure compliance with the Labor Conditions Application and related regulations.
 These are performed in order to make sure that the hiring of nonimmigrant workers will not adversely affect U.S. workers and that nonimmigrant workers are not suffering abuse regarding wages and working conditions.

 Youngblood & Associates will provide legal representation should your business be subject to a Wage and Hour Division audit and can assist you in filing an appeal if needed.
-We can also work with you to review your compliance prior to an investigation with the DOL regulations and determine if your business is at risk for a WHD audit.
+We will also work with you to review your compliance with the Department of Labor regulations prior to an investigation and determine if your business may be at risk for a WHD audit.

 Not sure what you need?

 Call our office today at 931-274-7811 to schedule your FREE first consultation or complete a service inquiry form to get your process started today.